jonnonz1/nz-statute-book/acts/public/2004/civil-aviation-amendment-act-2004.md

   (1A) In the case of an Australian AOC with ANZA privileges, the power conferred by subsection (1) may only be exercised at the request of CASA.
 (3) Section 24(2) of the principal Act is amended by inserting, after paragraph (a), the following paragraph:
   (ab) in the case of an Australian AOC with ANZA privileges, a breach of the Civil Aviation 1988 (Aust) or of regulations or orders made under that Act is being, or is about to be, committed; or
-(4) Section 24(2)(b) of the principal Act is amended by inserting, after the word document, the words or Australian AOC with ANZA privileges.
+(4) Section 24(2)﻿(b) of the principal Act is amended by inserting, after the word document, the words or Australian AOC with ANZA privileges.
 (5) Section 24(3) of the principal Act is amended by inserting, after the word authorised, the words to have access to or.
-(6) Section 24(3)(a) of the principal Act is amended by inserting, after the word Act, the words or, in the case of an Australian AOC with ANZA privileges, under Australian law.
+(6) Section 24(3)﻿(a) of the principal Act is amended by inserting, after the word Act, the words or, in the case of an Australian AOC with ANZA privileges, under Australian law.
 (7) Section 24(3) of the principal Act is amended by repealing paragraph (b), and substituting the following paragraph:
   (b) must, if a document is surrendered under paragraph (a), orally inform the relevant aviation document holders or, if applicable, the relevant Australian AOC with ANZA privileges holder, as soon as practicable, and in writing that the document has been surrendered.
 (8) Section 24(6) of the principal Act is amended by adding the word ; and and the following paragraph:
   (c) in the case of an Australian AOC with ANZA privileges, that the power is being exercised at the request of CASA.

 ### 15 Interpretation
-Section 27A(1) of the principal Act is amended by repealing the definition of medical certificate, and substituting the following definition:.
+Section 27A(1) of the principal Act is amended by repealing the definition of medical certificate, and substituting the following definition:
   - **medical certificate** means a medical certificate— (a) issued by the Director under this Part to an applicant or licence holder; or (b) recognised by the Director under the rules

 ### 16 Power of Minister to make ordinary rules
-Section 28(1) of the principal Act is amended by inserting, after paragraph (a), the following paragraph:.
+Section 28(1) of the principal Act is amended by inserting, after paragraph (a), the following paragraph:
   (ab) to allow for the mutual recognition of safety certifications in accordance with the ANZA mutual recognition agreements:

 ### 17 Rules relating to general matters
-Section 30 of the principal Act is amended by inserting, after paragraph (c), the following paragraph:.
+Section 30 of the principal Act is amended by inserting, after paragraph (c), the following paragraph:
   (ca) to provide for the privileges of an air operator certificate to include conducting air operations in Australia:

 ### 18 Procedures relating to rules